Dhruval10/Dhruval10/README.md

 ---
 ### 🌱 I’m currently learning

-Apacha Kafta, MongoDB and Deep learning
+Apache Kafka, MongoDB and Deep learning

 ### 📫 How to reach me: